danielj0nes/propaganda-detection/prompt_response_testing.md

 ## Prompt 1
 **The following are a list of propaganda techniques and their definitions**:

-Name calling - Attack an object/subject of the propaganda with an insulting label.
+* Name calling - Attack an object/subject of the propaganda with an insulting label.
-Repetition - Repeat the same message over and over.
+* Repetition - Repeat the same message over and over.
-Slogans - Use a brief and memorable phrase.
+* Slogans - Use a brief and memorable phrase.
-Appeal to fear - Support an idea by instilling fear against other alternatives.
+* Appeal to fear - Support an idea by instilling fear against other alternatives.
-Doubt - Questioning the credibility of someone/something.
+* Doubt - Questioning the credibility of someone/something.
-Exaggeration / minimization - Exaggerate or minimize something.
+* Exaggeration / minimization - Exaggerate or minimize something.
-Flag-Waving - Appeal to patriotism or identity.
+* Flag-Waving - Appeal to patriotism or identity.
-Loaded Language - Appeal to emotions or stereotypes.
+* Loaded Language - Appeal to emotions or stereotypes.
-Reduction ad hitlerum - Disapprove an idea suggesting it is popular with groups hated by the audience.
+* Reduction ad hitlerum - Disapprove an idea suggesting it is popular with groups hated by the audience.
-Bandwagon - Appeal to the popularity of an idea.
+* Bandwagon - Appeal to the popularity of an idea.
-Casual oversimplification - Assume a simple cause for a complex event.
+* Causal oversimplifcation - Assume a simple cause for a complex event.
-Obfuscation, intentional vagueness - Use deliberately unclear and obscure expressions to confuse the audience.
+* Obfuscation, intentional vagueness - Use deliberately unclear and obscure expressions to confuse the audience.
-Appeal to authority - Use authority’s support as evidence.
+* Appeal to authority - Use authority’s support as evidence.
-Black & white fallacy - Present only two options among many.
+* Black & white fallacy - Present only two options among many.
-Thought terminating clichés - Phrases that discourage critical thought and meaningful discussions.
+* Thought terminating clichés - Phrases that discourage critical thought and meaningful discussions.
-Red herring - Introduce irrelevant material to distract.
+* Red herring - Introduce irrelevant material to distract.
-Straw men - Refute argument that was not presented.
+* Straw men - Refute argument that was not presented.
-Whataboutism - Charging an opponent with hypocrisy.
+* Whataboutism - Charging an opponent with hypocrisy.

 **Create a prompt based on the techniques and definitions that can be used to detect whether they are present in an article.**